sebasmos/Multi-building-tracker/README.md

 ## Patching

-Considering this, the  training  images  were  split  into  smaller  pieces  that  arefed into the network individually, since these are independentand contain by themselves enough information to represent anurban  area.
-At  the  end,  the  patch’s  size  was  set  to  256x256.Given that the images are originally 1023x1023 pixels, it wasnecessary to add zero padding to guarantee an exact divisionby 256.
+Considering this, the  training  images  were  split  into  smaller  pieces  that  arefed into the network individually, since these are independentand contain by themselves enough information to represent an urban  area.
+At  the  end,  the  patch’s  size  was  set  to  256x256.Given that the images are originally 1023x1023 pixels, it was necessary to add zero padding to guarantee an exact divisionby 256.

 ![](https://github.com/sebasmos/Building.predictor/blob/main/Media/patching_imgs.gif)
 ![](https://github.com/sebasmos/Building.predictor/blob/main/Media/patching_mask.gif)